chrys87/simple-orca-plugin-system/README.md

 SOAPS — Simple Orca Plugin System
 ===================================

-SOAPS provides a simple way to write custom plugins for Orca.
+SOAPS provides a simple way to write custom plugins for screen  reader Orca.
 It requires Orca to be installed.

 Manual Installation
 -------------------